Go Back Email LinkDownload PDF

 • Pat the roast dry with paper towels and let it sit at room temperature for about 30 to 45 minutes if time allows—this helps ensure even cooking.

-• In a small bowl, combine the olive oil, minced garlic, and Dijon mustard .
+• In a small bowl, combine the olive oil, grated or minced garlic, and Dijon mustard.
 Rub the mixture all over the surface of the roast.

-• In a separate bowl, mix together the salt, pepper, and herbs.
-Spread the mixture on a sheet of wax paper or parchment.
-Roll the roast in the herb mixture to coat it evenly on all sides.
+• In a separate bowl, mix together the kosher salt, coarsely ground black pepper, and herbs.
+Press the herb mixture onto the roast to evenly coat it.

 • Tie the roast with kitchen twine in 2 to 3 spots, if necessary, to create an even shape for uniform cooking.

-• Place the roast on a rack in an open roasting pan.
+• Place the roast on a rack in a roasting pan.

 • Roast at 450°F for 20 minutes, then reduce the oven temperature to 325°F (without opening the oven door).
-Continue roasting for about 15 to 18 minutes per pound, or until an instant-read thermometer inserted into the thickest part of the roast registers 135°F for medium-rare or 145°F for medium.
+Continue roasting until an instant-read thermometer inserted into the thickest part of the roast registers 125°F to 130°F for medium-rare or 135°F to 140°F for medium.
+The roast will continue to rise in temperature as it rests.

-• Remove the roast from the oven, tent it loosely with foil, and let it rest for at least 15 minutes before slicing—this helps the juices redistribute.
+• Remove the roast from the oven, transfer it to a platter, and tent it loosely with foil.
+Let it rest for at least 15 minutes before slicing—this helps redistribute the juices.

 • Slice thinly and serve with your favorite sides.